urbuddy/Performance-Improvement-Program-Tasks/README.md

     Result: Here I created a Performance-Improvement-Program-Tasks Repository and upload all the tasks in that Repository.

-    4. Learn about JSDocs and how to use them
+    4. Learn about JSDocs and how to use them.

     Expectations:
         ● Use JSdocs in UI automation methods and also in API methods.